gon250/busuu-backend-engineer/README.md

 - There is coupling in the entities at the domain level 🤮, which is wrong.
   The correct thing to do would be to have an implementation at the infrastructure level and avoid the coupling at domain level.
-- I added a test file for the use-case create exercise.
-I had some problems mocking the repository, but I left the test implemented as it should, with the mention that with more time I would create different implementation for that.
+- I added a test file for the use-case to create an exercise.
+I had some problems mocking the repository, but I left the test implemented as it should, with the mention that with more time I would create a different implementation for that.
-- Created some custom exception at domain level.
+- Created some custom exceptions at domain level.
 I could create more and with more details.
 - Using class-validator to validate body requests (Not domain rules).

 ## Stay in touch